temozolomide (Oral route)

 Uses For temozolomide

-Temozolomide is used to treat specific types of brain cancer.
+Temozolomide is used to treat specific types of brain cancer (eg, glioblastoma multiforme, anaplastic astrocytoma) in patients whose tumors have returned or whose tumors have just been diagnosed.
 It belongs to the group of medicines known as antineoplastics (cancer medicines).

 Temozolomide interferes with the growth of cancer cells, which are then destroyed by the body.
-Other unwanted effects may also occur if the growth of normal body cells are affected.
+Since the growth of normal body cells may also be affected by temozolomide, other side effects may occur.
 Some of these may be serious and must be reported to your doctor.
+Some side effects may not occur for months or years after the medicine is used.

 Once a medicine has been approved for marketing for a certain use, experience may show that it is also useful for other medical problems.
 Although this use is not included in product labeling, temozolomide is used in certain patients with the following medical conditions: